-Xartasia stood at the window, her arms folded into her white sleeves.
+Xartasia stood in front of the window, her arms folded into her white sleeves.
 Her feathered wings moved restlessly and filled the Oslain’ii’s small observation deck with a faint rustling sound.

-“Do you not wish that you were out there, commander?” she asked.
-“With your men?
+“Do you not wish you were out there, commander?” she asked.
+“With your soldiers?
 Surely you hunger.”

 Xartasia could see his reflection in the smoothly curved glass.
 The oil-slick black nanite armor curled up from his skin, rippling in the ship’s recycled air like smoke and momentarily obscuring his shape.
-A moment later, the swarm of microscopic machines settled again onto Dhozo’s knotted, muscular body.
+A moment later, the swarm of microscopic machines settled once more onto Dhozo’s knotted, hugely muscular body.
 The Devourer bared his wide mouthful of sharp white teeth.

-“My men will bring the best of the kill to me when it’s done,” the alien commander rasped.
+“My soldiers will bring the best of the kill to me when it’s done,” the alien commander rasped.
 “They know better than to lie to me.”

 “Why not take it for yourself?” she asked.

-“I trust my men, aerad.
+“I trust my people, aerad.
 I don’t trust you.”

-“You truly deserve your name,” Xartasia said quietly.
+“You have earned your name,” Xartasia said quietly.